identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 _Figure 1: Abstract Protocol Flow_

+- Case of an initial request bearing an access token:
   1. The client requests a protected resource, presenting an access token.
   2. The resource server determines that the circumstances in which the presented access token was obtained offer insufficient authorization details, wrong grant flow, or inadequate client authentication mechanism; it therefore denies the request and returns a challenge describing (using a combination of error code and payload details) what authorization requirements must be met to allow the request.
 It is possible here for the resource server to rely on the responses from an external policy decision point.

+- Case of an initial request not bearing an access token:
+  1. The client requests a protected resource without presenting an access token.
+  2. The resource server determines returns a challenge describing (using a combination of error code and payload details) what authorization server need to be contacted and optionally which additional requirements must be met to allow the request.

+- In any case, afterwards:
-3. The client redirects the user agent to the authorization server with an authorization request that includes the authorization details indicated by the resource server in the previous step.
+  3. The client redirects the user agent to the authorization server with an authorization request and includes, if presented by the resource server in the previous step, the authorization parameters, details, and extensions indicated by the resource server.
-4. A new and adequate authorization sequence takes place between the user agent, the client and the authorization server, resulting in the issuance of a new access token that encapsulates the authorization level, or ceremonies requested by the resource server.
+  4. A new and adequate authorization sequence takes place between the user agent, the client, and the authorization server, resulting in the issuance of a new access token that encapsulates the authorization level, or ceremonies requested by the resource server.
 The authorization server uses the payload for the resource server's response forwarded by the client to initiate the right grant flow type or to ensure that the authorization details are met.
 The authorization server may here also contact an external policy decision point to request evaluation of complex business access policies.
 The newly minted access token contains or references information about the authorization elements required, including but not limited to the claims defined in [I-D.lombardo-oauth-client-extension-claims].
   5. The client repeats the request from step 1, presenting the newly obtained access token.
   6. The resource server finds that the authorization details, grant flow or client authentication mechanism used during the acquisition of the new access token complies with its requirements and returns the representation of the requested protected resource.

-Such protocol flow is coherent with the expectations of [FAPI2.0-Security-Profiles] and section 2.1.10.2.1 of [hl7.fhir.uv.smart-app-launch].
+Such protocol flow is coherent with the expectations of [FAPI2.0-Security-Profiles], section 2.1.10.2.1 of [hl7.fhir.uv.smart-app-launch] .

 The validation operations mentioned in steps 2 and 6 imply that the resource server has a way of evaluating the authorization requirements that occurred during the ceremonies that led to the issuance of the access token.
 In the context of this document, the assessment by the resource server of the specific authorization mechanisms used to obtain a token for the requested resource is called an "authorization state".

-This document does not describe how the resource server performs this assessment of the authorization state, whether the access token is a JSON Web Token (JWT) [RFC9068] or is validated via introspection [RFC7662] or whether the resource provider is performing this assessment natively or by offloading the assessment to a policy decision point as defined in [D-OpenID-AuthZEN], [XACML] or NIST's ABAC [SP.800-162].
-This document rather describes how the resource provider tells the client what type of authorization it needs to get from the authorization server for a request.
+This document does not describe how the resource server performs this assessment of the authorization state, whether the access token is a JSON Web Token (JWT) [RFC9068] or is validated via introspection [RFC7662] or whether the resource server is performing this assessment natively or by offloading the assessment to a policy decision point as defined in [D-OpenID-AuthZEN], [XACML] or NIST's ABAC [SP.800-162].
+This document rather describes how the resource server tells the client what type of authorization it needs to get from the authorization server for a request.

 The terms "authorization state" and "step up" are metaphors in this specification.
 These metaphors do not suggest that there is an absolute hierarchy of authorization states expressed in interoperable fashion.
 The notion of a state emerges from the fact that the resource server may only want to accept certain authorization mechanisms.
 When presented with a token derived from particular authorization mechanisms (i.e., a given authorization state) that it does not want to accept (i.e., below the threshold it will accept), the resource server seeks to step up (i.e., renegotiate) from the current authorization state to one that it may accept.
 The "step up" metaphor is intended to convey a shift from the original authorization state to one that is acceptable to the resource server.